How much does a composite door cost?

 Side Panels - Of the three, the side panel is the largest in terms of size and price.
 With widths up to over 2 meters wide, the cost will vary depending on the overall size.
 The average side panel for a composite door can cost anywhere between £200 to £500.
 The colour of the frame also contributes to the cost but has an average of around £350.

-Flag Windows - Much the same as side panel, flag windows are smaller in size.
+Flag Windows - These are essentially the same as side panels, only smaller, i.e. elevated from the floor.
 A typical flag window for a composite door will cost around £250.

 Top Lights - The least expensive of the three is the toplight, but tends to be more customised with detailed etching of house names or house numbers using sandblasting techniques.
 Those additions to the glass design does enhance the look, but does also increase the cost.
 A typical top light (sometimes known as a "Fan Light" or "Borrowed Light") will cost anywhere between £150 to £400.